Review of Mederma for Acne Scars

 What Does Mederma Claim to Do?

 It’s tempting to believe the hype of incredible-sounding reviews and to buy an acne scar product hoping it will make your scars vanish completely.
 Unfortunately, that’s not a realistic expectation for Mederma, or for any other topical scar cream or scar gel.
-That’s why it’s important to look at the specific claims made by the makers of Mederma, who state that Mederma Scar Cream and Mederma Advanced Scar Gel are “clinically shown to improve the texture, color, softness and overall appearance of scars caused by injury, acne, surgery or burns.”
+That’s why it’s important to look at the specific claims made by the makers of Mederma, who state that Mederma Scar Cream and Mederma Advanced Scar Gel are “clinically shown to improve the texture, colour, softness and overall appearance of scars caused by injury, acne, surgery or burns.”
 This claim doesn’t specifically call out raised scars or indented scars.
 So, if you’re still asking yourself, Does Mederma Get Rid of Acne Scars?, the answer is that even the makers of the product do not make that promise.

 What’s in Mederma?